huri000/SwiftEntryKit/README.md

 Constraints that tie the entry tightly to the screen context, for example: Height, Width, Max Width, Max Height, Additional Vertical Offset & Safe Area related info.

 - Entries that support auto-layout - Their height is inferred from the constraints that applied to them.
-- Entries that don't support auto-layout - The exact size of the entry must be explicitly set using `positionConstraints`'s `size` and `maxSize` properties.
+- Entries that don't support auto-layout - The exact size must be explicitly set using `positionConstraints`'s `size` property.

 For example: